weikanglim/kusto-synced/README.md

 ## Step 2: Save it somewhere

 You may choose to organize related functions in folders that make sense for you.
 A general recommendation is to store functions under a `functions` folder, and table definitions under a `tables` folder.
-This can be under `src`, or a different folder depending on your repository.
+This can be simply under your repository folder, under `src`, or any folder of your choosing.

-For this example, let's assume that you have the following setup, and saved your file as `ServiceRequest.csl` in `src/functions`.
+For this example, let's assume that you have the following setup, and saved your file as `ServiceRequest.csl` in `functions`.

 ```
 - <REPO>
-  - src
   - functions
     - ServiceRequest.csl
+  - tables
+    - RequestTable.csl
 ```

 ## Step 3: Sync your Kusto functions